 Vitamin C is water-soluble, so needs a daily refreshment.
 Side effects from too much vitamin C are rare.
 The RDA is just enough to ward off scurvy, but not enough to fill cells to the point of resisting pathogen attack.
 Orthomolecular practitioners and their followers have demonstrated the antiviral power of vitamin C for a long time.
 This will not be shouted to the rooftops by the traditional media outlets.
 Vitamin C is not an alternative to what your doctor suggests or prescribes, but is an integrated entity.

 BodyBio Vitamin C Crystals are as bioavailable as can be while Buffered C has not been proven to increase absorption.
 Because some vitamin C tabs are difficult to swallow, a powdered form makes sense.
 But don’t keep it in contact with your teeth too long after mixing with a liquid.
 The acid can damage enamel.
 BodyBio has a pure, non-GMO vitamin C crystal that is made in an NSF facility and is easy to get down, with a quarter teaspoon serving offering one thousand milligrams (a gram).
-Taking this dose three times a day should support a defense against viral attack.
-If symptomatic, more may be required, but will also pull water into the gut and perhaps cause an undesirable effect.
-In this case, it’s advisable to stay home anyway.
+Take this dose three times a day.

 Dr. Tom on Vitamin C: Virus pathogens need to enter our cytoplasm to reproduce.
 Simplicity tells us that, if a virus cannot enter a human cell, it cannot reproduce.
 That would leave it outside, in an area that makes it vulnerable to the heroes of the immune system.

-We take Vitamin C to ensure sufficient collagen during the seasonal attacks we endure, including flu and related infectious viruses.
+We take Vitamin C to ensure sufficient collagen during the seasonal attacks we endure*.
 Collagen is the “glue” that holds us together and gives cells their resilience and integrity.
 If an invading pathogen is bounced off, it then has no access to the cytoplasm and the cell nucleus.
-A thousand milligrams of Vitamin C three times a day should suffice during the virus season.
+A thousand milligrams of Vitamin C three times a day should suffice during the cold/flu season.
 Amino acids proline and lysine (most often found in protein) will also help collagen production.
-At the first signs of an attack, act.

 Cannell JJ, Vieth R, Umhau JC et al. (2006) Epidemic influenza and vitamin D. Epidemiol Infect.
 134:1129-1140.